saturneric/GpgFrontend-Manual/src/content/docs/guides/smart-card.md

 ### Can My Smart Card (e.g., YubiKey) Store Multiple Types of Credentials?

-Yes, many modern security tokens and smart cards—such as YubiKey—support multiple independent modules or “applications” on the same device.
+Yes, many modern security tokens and smart cards(such as YubiKey) support multiple independent modules or “applications” on the same device.
 Typical examples include: